 The Council is made up of 16 Council members, the Council staff and several Council advisory bodies.
 The Council process is a bottom-up process, emphasizing public participation and involvement of fisheries management at the local and community levels.

-Council decisions are based on the best available scientific information provided largely by the Pacific Islands Fisheries Science Center and the Pelagic Fisheries Research Program and are transmitted to the Secretary of Commerce for approval.
+Council decisions are based on the best available scientific information provided largely by the Pacific Islands Fisheries Science Center and are transmitted to the Secretary of Commerce for approval.

 Management measures created by the Council and approved by the Secretary are implemented by the National Marine Fisheries Service (NMFS) Pacific Islands Regional Office and enforced by the NOAA Office of Law Enforcement, the U.S. Coast Guard 14th District and local enforcement agencies.